CS22B-IntroPython/A1_Review/README.md

-# A1_Review
+# A1 Review Python
-Reviewing Python 22A material
+This repository will be used for homework assignments reviewing Python 22A material for class SJSU CS 22B.